A Step-By-Step Guide To Beekeeping In Edmonton

 1. Know What You’re Getting Into

 Honeybees are living, breathing creatures and require a level of commitment that’s worth considering.
 As a beekeeper, expect to inspect your bees every 7 to 10 days.
 Why 7 to 10?
-Because honeybees can build up, run out of space, start making a new queen and swarm in a little over ten days.
-In addition to monitoring for diseases, you’ll need to continuously give them more room as needed.
+Honeybees can build up, run out of space, start making a new queen and swarm in a little over ten days.
+In addition to monitoring for diseases, you’ll need to give them more room as needed continuously.

 It’s also worth considering a second hive.
 Setting up two hives may be more expensive, but it will also give you the most options.
 A second hive gives you the ability to transfer honey, pollen, or brood from a stronger to a weaker hive.
 If one hive goes queenless and doesn’t have any eggs to make a new queen, you can supplement it from your healthy hive.
 Two hives in not twice as must work but it is a beekeeping best practice.